drycc/workflow/src/applications/managing-app-processes.md

 To remove a process type simply scale it to 0:

 ```
-$ deis scale sleeper=0 -a steely-mainsail
+$ drycc scale sleeper=0 -a steely-mainsail
 Scaling processes... but first, coffee!
 done in 3s
 === steely-mainsail Processes